IBM/event-streams/_docs/06-connecting/01-connecting-mq.md

 topic=TSOURCE
 ```

-See the sample properties file for a full list of properties you can configure, and also see the [configuration reference](../mq-source-reference/).
+See the sample properties file for a full list of properties you can configure, and also see the [GitHub README](https://github.com/ibm-messaging/kafka-connect-mq-source) for all available configuration options.

-## Configuring the connector to connect to {{site.data.reuse.long_name}} or Apache Kafka
+### Configuring the connector to connect to {{site.data.reuse.long_name}} or Apache Kafka

 To provide the connection details for your Kafka cluster, the Kafka distribution includes a file called `connect-standalone.properties` that you can edit to provide the details.
 Specify the following connection information:
 * A list of one or more Kafka brokers for bootstrapping connections.
 * Whether the cluster requires connections to use SSL/TLS.
 * Authentication credentials if the cluster requires clients to authenticate.

+If you are running Apache Kafka locally you can use the default `connect-standalone.properties` file.

-### Configuration for connecting to {{site.data.reuse.long_name}}
+#### Configuration for connecting to {{site.data.reuse.long_name}}

-To connect to {{site.data.reuse.long_name}}, you will need the broker URL and to configure the worker to establish TLS connections.
-You will also need to create the target topic.
+To connect to {{site.data.reuse.long_name}}, you will need the broker URL and security details you collected earlier when you [configured {{site.data.reuse.long_name}}](#setting-up-apache-kafka).

-1. Log in to your {{site.data.reuse.long_name}} UI.
-2. Click the **Topics** tab.
-3. If you have not previously created the topic to use with the connector, create it now.
-4. Select the topic in the list of topics.
-5. Click the **Connection information** tab.
-6. Copy the **broker URL**.
-This is the Kafka bootstrap server.
-7. In the **Certificates** section, click **Download Java truststore** and choose a location for the downloaded file that can be accessed by the Kafka Connect worker.

-You will also need an API key authorized to connect to the cluster and write to the topic.
-For the distributed worker, it will also need to be able to write to the Kafka Connect frameworks internal topics.

 The following example shows the required properties for the Kafka Connect standalone properties file: